Feedback Detection for Live Predictors: Feedback Detection for Statistical Predictors

+\paragraph{Artificial noising for feedback detection} The relationship between $\yold$ and $\ynewplain$ can be influenced by many things, such as trends, mean reversion, random fluctuations, as well as feedback.
+In order to isolate the effect of feedback, we need to add some noise to the system to create a situation that resembles a randomized experiment.
 Ideally, we might hope to sometimes turn our predictive system off in order to get estimates of $\yoldclean$.
-However, old predictive models are often deeply integrated into large software systems, and it may not be clear what the correct system behavior would be if we turned the predictor off.
-To side step this concern, we randomize our system by adding artificial noise to predictions: at time $t$, instead of deploying the prediction $\yold$, we deploy

-is artificial noise drawn from some distribution $N$.
-Because the noise $\noise$ is fully independent from everything else, it puts us in a randomized experimental setup that allows us to detect feedback as a causal effect.
+However, predictive models are often deeply integrated into large software systems, and it may not be clear what the correct system behavior would be if we turned the predictor off.
+To side-step this concern, we randomize our system by adding artificial noise to predictions: at time $t$, instead of deploying the prediction $\yold$, we deploy $\pred = \yold + \noise$, where $\noise \simiid N$ is artificial noise drawn from some distribution $N$.
+Because the noise $\noise$ is independent from everything else, it puts us in a randomized experimental setup that allows us to detect feedback as a causal effect.
 If the time $t+1$ prediction $\ynewplain$ is affected by $\noise$, then our system must have feedback because the only way $\noise$ can influence $\ynewplain$ is through the interaction between our model predictions and the surrounding environment at time $t$.